clesssalvein/zabbix-create-glpi-ticket/README.md

 yum install awk sed curl jq
 ```

-- Create script, app permissions and put into it contents of the **glpiApiOpenTicket.sh** file
+- Create script, add permissions and put contents of the **glpiApiOpenTicket.sh** file into it

 ```
 nano /usr/lib/zabbix/alertscripts